mklepac90/two_player_game/README.md

     -turn_counter
       .informs players of score (method)
-      .informs players that a new turn is beginning (method) .informs players when game is over and returns final score
+      .informs players that a new turn is beginning (method) .informs players when game is over and returns final score (method)